Charge of the Savoia Cavalleria at Izbushensky: Aftermath

 According to Italian sources, 32 cavalrymen died, including the commanders of the 3rd and 4th squadrons, 52 were wounded.
 Well over 100 horses were also lost.
-From the Soviet side, 304th Rifle Division battle report No. 2 from August 24th preliminary evaluates Italian losses for that day as up to 500 dead.
+From the Soviet side, 304th Rifle Division battle report No. 2 from 24 August preliminary evaluates Italian losses for that day as up to 500 dead.
 The Soviets, by Italian records, left behind 150 dead, 300 wounded, 600 prisoners (including some Mongolian platoons equipped with Italian uniforms, which had been taken from the Sforzesca division), 4 cannons, 10 mortars and 50 machine guns.
-From the Soviet perspective, 304th Rifle Division operational report No. 70 from the early hours of August 25th tolls the losses taken by the whole division for the previous day at 184 killed and 82 wounded.
+From the Soviet perspective, 304th Rifle Division operational report No. 70 from the early hours of 25 August tolls the losses taken by the whole division for the previous day at 184 killed and 82 wounded.

 Shortly afterwards German liaison cavalry officers arrived.
 They were deployed at the left of the Savoia and they had witnessed everything from the neighbouring heights.
 They expressed their wonder and admiration for the anachronistic episode to Alessandro, saying: "Colonel, these kinds of things, we cannot do them anymore".

 After removing the wounded and the dead, the battlefield remained covered with dead horses.
 The relatively high casualties that would have resulted from pursuing the Soviet troops would have had the effect of precluding the launching of any more charges, should the need arise.
 Given this consideration, Commander Bettoni decided not to pursue the Soviets, who therefore retained a solid foothold on the west bank of the Don River.
 Nonetheless, the "Izbushensky Charge", as it was subsequently named, temporarily relieved the whole area of Soviet pressure, delayed the full Soviet attack on Tschebotarewskij by 24 hours, and likely bought time for the routed "Sforzesca" division to seek safety.
-By the 27th of August, however, the 304th Rifle Division was on the offensive once again.
+By 27 August, however, the 304th Rifle Division was on the offensive once again.